system76/docs/_articles/yubikey_fde.md

 This configures slot 2 for challenge-response, and leaves slot 1 alone.

-## Add Key to LUKS Header
+## Modify LUKS Header

-The last step is to add a key to an available slot in the LUKS header of the partition you wish to allow unlock with your Yubikey and password.
+The last step is to modify the LUKS header to support the Yubikey.
+There are 8 key slots available in a LUKS header.
+We need to add your Yubikey's challenge and response key to one of them.

+To do this, run the command:

     yubikey-luks-enroll -s 7 -d /dev/sda3

 See the man page for full details, but the two basic options are: **-s**, and **-d**.
-The default is key slot is slot 7 and **/dev/sda3** is the default partition.
+The default key slot is slot 7 and **/dev/sda3** is the default partition.
 At a minimum, replace the -d option with the path to your partition.

 ## References